McGuireTechnology/MODL/docs/outline.md

 # Outline (Chapter-Aligned)

 Below is the chapter-aligned structure based on the official Missouri Driver Guide.
-Legacy "Module" drafts will be merged into these chapters.
+Each chapter includes an overview page and an interactive quiz.

 ## Chapter 1 – The Missouri Driver License
 - Licensing stages (GDL)